blockchain-etl/hedera-etl/terraform/README.md

 terraform apply
 ```

-Alternatively you can use [provided script](../scripts/automate-terraform.sh) to automate this
+Alternatively you can use [provided script](../scripts/prepare-terraform.sh) to automate in interactive way

+## CI

+You can use both Gitlab CI or Github Actions.
+For both you need setup following variables (secrets in Github case)

+- `GCP_CREDENTIALS` - json credentials for GCP
+- `TFVARS` - content of terraform.tfvars file as described above, in Gitlab this variable should be set as file type
+- `GCP_PROJECT_ID` - project ID in GCP
+- `STATE_BUCKET_PREFIX` - prefix for state bucket, usually should be same as project_name in terraform.tfvars